KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 *Helpful resources:*
 * [The Clipmap: A Virtual Mipmap](https://dl.acm.org/doi/pdf/10.1145/280814.280855)

-Directional light shadow maps are represented by a series of expanding rings around the player camera known as clipmap rings/cascades.
+Directional light shadow maps are represented by a series of expanding rings around the player camera known as clipmap rings.
 Conceptually they are similar to cascades in cascaded shadow maps.

 A clipmap is an incrementally updatable, fixed-size texture region that is meant to represent a subset of a full texture's mipmap chain.
 A clipmap is defined by a clip origin and a clip size.
 Together these two determine which part of the full texture that the clipmap currently represents.
 As the clip origin shifts from frame to frame, new data is streamed in and old data streamed out along the borders of the texture.